-In order to access your router IP address, you have to log in to it.
+In order to access your IP address, you have to log in to it.
 In order to do that, you must know its IP address.
-You can check your default router IP address here.
+You can check your default IP address here.
 An IP address consists of four numbers separated by dots.
-A home network’s IP address will start with 192.
+A home network’s default IP address will start with 192.
 Routers typically have IP addresses like 192.168.l.254 or 192.168.1.254.
-Depending on your device or computer, the way you’ll find out your router’s IP address will be different.
+Depending on your device or computer, the way you’ll find out your router’s brands will be different.
 Here are the steps for each.

 For MAC OS